thefungiz/nebmyco/src/pages/join/index.md

 title: Join
 ---
 ### Membership
 It's the best time ever to be a mycophile in Nebraska!
-Memberships are free and benefits include:
+Memberships are free and we offer:
 * Annual event, workshops, and forays
 * Newsletter
-* T-Shirts and other merch
 * Participation in the Nebraska Voucher Program

 We are a donation fueled, non-profit organization with a mission to promote mycological education and community-building opportunites to mycophiles in Nebraska and surrounding areas.
 Please fill out the following form to join and a welcome email will be sent to you with an invite to our Discord discussion platform.